• Skip to primary navigation

 We have created packets of 25, 50, and 100 paper strips for distribution that will be available for pickup by Wednesday, February 18.
 Email Bob Stillerman (bob@millbrookbaptistchurch.org) to arrange for pickup at Millbrook Baptist Church (1519 E. Millbrook Road, Raleigh, NC 27614).

 If it’s easier to use your own materials, we’ve included a template.
 We request that you use brightly colored and thicker card stock paper to ensure a strong chain.
 The template works for tabloid paper (11x17).
 Simply cut the strips, staple the ends, and connect the strips to create a chain.
 The writing should be on the outside of the paper.
-We request that written prayers are at least 27 words long to help us reach our 33,500-word target.
-Write your own prayer or good thought, or feel free to use one of these prompts.
+If you need to use standard paper (8.5 x 11), that's fine, too.
+Just make sure to use thicker stock paper.

-Completed chains can be delivered back to Millbrook Baptist Church by Friday, March 20.
+Completed prayer links can be delivered back to Millbrook Baptist Church by Sunday, April 26.
 Email Bob Stillerman (bob@millbrookbaptistchurch.org) to arrange delivery.

-Our hope is to display the chain in public on Friday, April 3.
-We will need volunteers (one per 15-20 feet of chain) to hold the chain and help us extend the chain to full length.
+Our goal is to display the chain in public on Sunday, May 3.
+We will need volunteers (one per 20-30 feet of chain) to hold the chain and help us extend the chain to full length.

 Help Spread the Word